 Either you or the new account holder can call to initiate the account transfer.
 But the sequence of events varies just a little, depending on who makes the request.

 If you call to initiate the account transfer

 We'll contact the new customer to confirm the transfer

 If we can't reach him/her, the transfer request will be put on hold

 If we don't hear back from the new customer within 10 days, we'll contact you to cancel the transfer request

 If you wish, we can then schedule for your service to be canceled

 If the new customer calls to initiate the account transfer

-We'll make a note in your account and try to contact you.
-If we're unable to reach you, we'll put the request on hold.
-If we don't hear from you within 10 days, we'll cancel the account transfer request.
-Then, we'll contact the new customer and tell him/her that the account will remain in your name until you contact us and confirm you want it transferred.
+We'll contact the new customer to say that the account will remain in your name until you contact us and confirm you want it transferred.